evanchart/Plant-nursery-DB/README.md

 # Plant-nursery-DB
 Plant nursery database for DBMS 476

-Schema based on plant locality, with update scripts based on date-time column for each plant.
+Schema based on plant locality, with update scripts based on date-time and status columns for each plant.
+Plant types have classifications and differing columns based on classification.